vegaprotocol/documentation/versioned_docs/version-v0.76/api/bridge/index.md

 Contains the functions necessary to deposit, withdraw, list assets, etc.

-To read more about how the bridge works, [see the Vega ERC20 bridge blog post](https://blog.vega.xyz/vega-erc20-bridge-331a5235efa2).
-If you're looking for a way to deposit tokens from Abritrum (sepolia) on to the Fairground testnet, head over to [Console for Fairground](https://console.fairground.wtf).
+To read more about how the bridge works, see the [Vega ERC20 bridge blog post ↗](https://blog.vega.xyz/vega-erc20-bridge-331a5235efa2).
+If you're looking for a way to deposit tokens from Arbitrum (sepolia) on to the Fairground testnet, head over to [Console for Fairground ↗](https://console.fairground.wtf).

 ### [Multisig Control](./interfaces/IMultisigControl.md)